ccdxc/sw/penctl/docs/rest/penctl_system_firmware-install.rst

 -------------------------------------------
- Copy and Install Firmware Image to Naples
+ Copy and Install Firmware Image to Distributed Service Card
 -------------------------------------------